-“Sheyss,” Skeet muttered, ruffling up his hair again.
-“No more questions.
-End transmission.”
+"Sheyss," he muttered, ruffling up his hair again.
+"No more questions.
+End transmission."

 "Ending transmission.
 Warning: Condition Black protocols in effect.
 Please cease all communications immediately."
 The VI repeated itself twice more before the call went dead.

-Skeet swore under his breath again and immediately began packing the communications equipment into its compact carrying cases.
+Skeet swore again and immediately began packing the communications equipment into its compact carrying cases.
 Everything in the room had been set up in a manner that allowed it to be torn down and stowed in a matter of minutes.
 Even on his own, he got the job done in no time.
-He held his pistol up to check the charge, bristling a bit when the door of the room slid open.
-A quick glance revealed that the intruder was only Aroska Tarbic, and Skeet slid his finger away from where it had subconsciously come to rest on the pistol’s trigger guard.
+He held his pistol up to check the plasma charge, bristling a bit when the door of the room slid open.
+A quick glance revealed that the intruder was only Aroska Tarbic, and Skeet slid his finger away from where it had subconsciously come to rest just above the weapon's trigger guard.

 If the former field ops lieutenant was surprised to see the room empty and their supplies packed, he concealed it well.
 "Can I assume this is about the emergency code I just received from Headquarters?" he asked, holding up his communicator.

 Skeet nodded and gave Aroska a quick rundown of what he knew, which, he regretted, wasn't much.
 "It sounds like the agency is secure for now.
 I'm sure they'll be on board with the investigation on Na."

 Aroska was quiet for a moment as he checked his own pistol and slid his field pack over his shoulders.
 "What's Ziva's status?"